Anon-Planet/thgtoa/guide.md

 -   Go into Qube Settings

--   Click Clone Qube and name it (like "VPNoverTor")
+-   Click Clone Qube and name it like "sys-VPNoverTor" for example

 -   Again, within the Application Menu, Select the Clone you just created